Looking for the best things to do in Barcelona, Spain? We’re featuring the best Gaudi attractions in Barcelona.

+Did you know?
 La Sagrada Familia is home to the tomb of Antoni Gaudi who died a few days after being hit by a tram on June 7, 1926.

 A sight to behold, this Gaudi building towers the city in the beauty of night.

 Travelling Foodie Tip: Pre-book your tickets online you can skip the long lines to buy tickets, which runs out fast.